tonysla/few-examples-to-write-csv-data/README.md

             eol = "\n", na = "NA", dec = ".", row.names = TRUE,
             col.names = TRUE, qmethod = c("escape", "double"),
             fileEncoding = "")

+The `fileEncoding = ""` argument above will not work for `write.csv()` function.
+Read in more details from RStudio documentation.

+Use the below in order to write two different data set/rows into one table or csv file.

+        write.csv(rbind(train, test), 'iris_two.csv', row.names = F)

+You can enter as many variables or datasets inside the `rbind()` function.
+Just keep in mind that variables or datasets need to share common column names in order to write them into one table/csv file.